top of page

 People don’t remember what you said.

-They remember how it made sense to them.
+They remember what made sense to them.

 And if just one person sees no value in your offer, they won't move forward in their decision.

-If your team’s messaging is getting stuck, I can help you build one that creates movement.
+If your multi-audience messaging is getting stuck, I help you build one that creates movement.

 🎯 Hi, I'm Vivien,

-I work with Heads of Communications, CMOs, and B2B internal and external comms teams who desperately need messaging that:
+• I specialise in psychology-led, layered, multi-audience message survival and work with Heads of Communications, CMOs, and B2B teams

 bottom of page